 Many employers are familiar with the distinction between an employee and an independent contractor.
-However, many may be unfamiliar with a third, legally recognized category known as the dependent contractor, which falls between the employee and independent contractor categories.
+However, many may be unfamiliar with a third, legally recognized category known as dependent contractors, which falls between the employee and independent contractor categories.

 Make sure to avoid potential legal pitfalls by fully understanding the definition of a dependent contractor for small and medium-sized businesses.

-A dependent contractor is a contractor that is economically reliant on one principal.
+Dependent Contractors are contractors that are economically reliant on one principal.
 To determine this, a court will consider whether the contractor:

 - Is working predominantly for one principal.